xeust/telemage/README.md

+Your personal DALL-E Telegram bot on Deta Space.
+Send a prompt via Telegram to DALL-E, and it will generate an image, store it in Drive and send it back to you.

-## Setup
+### Setup

-1. Create a bot and get a bot key from botfather.
+1. Create a Telegram bot and get a bot key from Botfather.
-2. Paste bot key into the `TELEGRAM` configuration variable on Space
+2. Paste the bot key into the `TELEGRAM` configuration variable on Space.
+3. Input an Open AI key into the `OPEN_AI` configuration variable on Space.
-3. Visit the "/" route of the Space app to setup the Webhook
+3. Visit the "/" route of the Space app to setup the Webhook with Telegram.

-## Use
+### Use

 Add your bot as a contact in Telegram and start messaging it to interact with it.
-Explore and extend.

-An example of this bot can be interacted with via the Telegram contact `telespace_deta_bot`.
+Visit [https://github.com/xeust/telespace](https://github.com/xeust/telespace) for the source.